chaoss/grimoirelab-sigils/schema/README.md

 standard panels and indexes in GrimoireLab.

-The goal detailing the CSV and JSON files is to have a centralize place where everyone can look at as the enrichment toolchain.
+The goal detailing the CSV and JSON files is to have a centralized place where everyone can look at as the enrichment toolchain.

 Each of the CSV files contains two main columns: name and type.